Jianchang-Hong/Vote_For_It/README.md

-# COMP639S2_project_2_Nu
+# Vote For It

 ## Introduction

-Year of Bird(YOB) is a web application built with Flask for managing user profiles, votes, and more.
+Vote For It(VFI) is a web application built with Flask for managing user profiles, votes, and more.
 This application supports user registration, login, profile management, voting, and administrative functions.

 ## Features